 4.2.
 Any person violating the Library Internet Services Policy risks suspension of Library privileges, exclusion from the Library for a period of time, banning and/or prosecution.

 4.3.
 Misuse or abuse of computers or programs is not acceptable.
 In the case of staff and volunteers, the County of Huron Internet Access and Acceptable Use policy will be implemented.

 Public Libraries Act, R.S.O.
 1990, c.
 P. 44 Section 23 (4)

 Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 M. 56

-Canadian Library Association Statement on Internet Access (Appendix B)
+Canadian Federation of Library Associations Statement on Intellectual Freedom (Appendix B)